Back Pain: Prevention and Relief

 Download our Safety E-Book for more safety tips!

-Back pain is common for manufacturing and waste and recycling employees, as well as any other workers who spend a majority of the day on their feet, lifting heavy materials.
+Back pain is common for manufacturing employees, as well as any other workers who spend a majority of the day on their feet, lifting heavy materials.

 Preventing back injuries is important for minimizing workers’ compensation claims, and it’s even more important for maintaining the health, well-being and productivity of your workforce.
 Share our prevention and pain relief tips below with your employees.